FoxMoss/doom.sh/blog/doominbash.md

 preform on the timescale of minutes instead of days.

-If you've been paying attention, which in all likelihood you haven't.
 You may have noticed that my new implementation neglects to reset certain bytes.
 Previously I have mentioned that resetting the CPU memory takes a significant amount of time enough to need a progress bar.
 I was also running into a third issue, my program would keep reading out of bounds so I would continually up the memory.
-So to kill three birds with one stone,
-I added three lines of code to the byte reading
+So to kill three birds with one stone, I added three lines of code to the byte reading function:
-function:
 ```bash
 function memreadbyte {
     local offs=$1